ChrisHarig/odin-recipes/README.md

-So far I have learned the basics of HTML.
+So far I have learned the basics of HTML and CSS.